RelentlessTechVoyager/RelentlessTechVoyager/README.md

 <details>
   <summary><h2>Bio</h2></summary>
-  <p align="justify">I'm a Tech Enthusiast.
-I am passionate about web development, open source, and all things related to technology.
-I enjoy participating in hackathons, tech events and love involving in Tech clubs,societies and communities.I'm a keen learner and big aspire, who enjoys learning anything new around!
-Currently exploring and living Engineering to it's fullest.
-Having said that, I end up multi-tasking which means I'm decent enough to manage myself in the given time.
-Apart from engineering, tech-societies and tech-clubs, I'm an Avid_Reader and I love fine arts(Dance), keyboard and music!!
+  <p align="justify">I'm an Analytics Enthusiast.
+I am passionate about analytics and open source.
+I love reading books and blogs related to personal branding, investments, Finance, trading, business and personal development.
+I enjoy participating in hackathons, tech events and love involving in Tech & Non-tech clubs, societies and communities.
+I'm an ambitious and curious learner, who enjoys learning new things across domains!
+Passionate about translating insights into actionable strategies through data-driven decisions.
+As a community enthusiast, I thrive on building professional networks and leading inclusive community engagement initiatives.
   </p></details>

 ## 🚀 About Me
 -  📜 I’m currently pursing B.Tech- **CSE with Specialization in AI&ML**

-- 🔭 My Learnings: **Data science, ML, DL, GenAI, Robotics, Business Analytics**
+- 🔭 My Learnings: **Data Science,  Business Analytics, Data Analytics, ML, DL, GenAI, Robotics**

-- 🤝 I’m looking to collaborate on **projects in the field of Machine Learning, DataScience, Business Anlytics or anything**
+- 🤝 I’m looking to collaborate on **projects in the field of Analytics**

-- 💬 Ask me about **Python, Data Science, Machine Learning**
+- 💬 Ask me about **Data**

 - 👨‍💻 All of my projects are available at: **kvsHarini.me**

-- ⚡ Fun fact about me: *I sing while coding</>*
+- ⚡ Fun fact about me: *I sing while doing pretty much anything*

-- 📝 I write blogs in: **https://medium.com/@RelentlessTechVoyage**
+- 📝 I write blogs in: **https://medium.com/@_ini_Realm**

 - 📫 How to reach me **kvsharini04@gmail.com**